cvknage/cvknage/content/blog/04-raspberry-pi-plexmediaserver.md

 ### Update from plex.tv

-To update your Plex Media Server installation, you can simply follow the [install instructions](#download-and-install-from-plextv) again from the top, and install the updated version on top of your existing install.
+To update your <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> installation, you can simply follow the [install instructions](#download-and-install-from-plextv) again from the top, and install the updated version on top of your existing install.

 ## Install from official Plex repository

-You can install <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> with <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`apt`</a> directly from the official Plex repository.
+You can install <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> with <a href="https://manpages.debian.org/bullseye/apt/apt.8.en.html" target="_blank" class="code-doc">`apt`</a> directly from the official <a href="https://www.plex.tv" target="_blank">Plex</a> repository.

 This however requires a bit of setting up first.
-It is well worth it in the end though, as it makes updating your Plex Media Server installation a lot easier.
+It is well worth it in the end though, as it makes updating your <a href="https://www.plex.tv/media-server-downloads/#plex-media-server" target="_blank">Plex Media Server</a> installation a lot easier.

 ### Setup official Plex repository